-Not according to William Hague.
+William Hague has stated that the UK is not winning the war on drug addiction.
 The Conservative politician says that the “war against cannabis has been comprehensively and irreversibly lost”.
 He even suggested that the government should consider legalising cannabis, calling current drugs policy “inappropriate, ineffective and utterly out of date”.

 But is he right?
 And how is the UK doing in the war against drug addiction?

 At first glance, the statistics from 2016 (the most recent year for which we have complete data) don’t look good.
 A record 3,744 drug deaths were recorded in 2016, which is the highest recorded number since records began in 1993.

 But before we jump to conclusions, we should look at the numbers more closely.
 The statistics are broken down into two categories: “drug misuse deaths” and “drug poisoning deaths”.

 Drugs misuse is used to describe deaths by “controlled” drugs, including legal prescription medicines.
 Of the 3,744 people who died in 2016, 2,593 died as a result of misusing legal drugs.
 The deaths include accidents (such as incorrectly using medicine) and suicides by drug overdose.
 One category that isn’t recorded is deaths from drugged driving, as this can be difficult to record accurately.